Review: Your Place or Mine? by Charlotte Schwartz

 The dashing young king, Nikolai Lantsov, has always had a gift for the impossible.
 No one knows what he endured in his country’s bloody civil war–and he intends to keep it that way.
 Now, as enemies gather at his weakened borders, Nikolai must find a way to refill Ravka’s coffers, forge new alliances, and stop a rising threat to the once-great Grisha Army.

-Yet with every day a dark magic within him grows stronger, threatening to destroy all he has built. … Continue reading
+Yet with every day a dark magic within him grows stronger, threatening to destroy all he has built.
+With … Continue reading

 Review: Quiet by Susan Cain